Discover more from ConservaTibbs

 Here are the facts: According to the CDC, people under 50 have a 99.95% chance of surviving the virus.
 Where the disease is especially dangerous for people over the age of 70, and that danger increases significantly with age.
 Someone who is 85 is at an even greater risk, especially if that person has complicating health issues such as obesity, a compromised immune system, diabetes, high blood pressure or pre-existing breathing problems.
 And despite the rhetoric of COVID-19 fearmongers, citing the survival rate for everyone under 50 does not imply (much less state outright) that the lives of people over 50 do not matter.

 In fact, it is misleading to talk about the overall survival rate at all.
 The fact is that there is no single COVID-19 survival rate.
-There are multiple survival rates based on age and associated risk factor.
+There are multiple survival rates based on age and associated risk factors.
 The CDC reported in September 2020 (before thee vaccines were available) that the survival rate for those under 50 is 99.98% and the survival rate for those under 19 is 99.997%.

 Furthermore, a significant percentage of COVID-19 cases are mild or asymptomatic.
 This means a large number of COVID-19 cases go unreported.
 And despite the memes on the Right about "a virus so dangerous you may never know you had it," that is actually what makes it so dangerous.
 Someone could be infected, not know it and never develop symptoms, and then pass it on to someone much more vulnerable to it.